siphio/resting-address/README.md

 4. Finish addressbase loader (to include COUs).
 5. Add web interface for the addressbase loader.
 6. Support for other leaflet-supported basemaps, not just mapbox.
+7. Auth on the API (for unlimited API use for authorised users).